You can find the installation instructions for the installation of msqrob2 and the msqrob2gui graphical user interface (GUI)/shinyApp in software

 launchMsqrob2App()

-1. It is advicable to open the shiny app in a webbrowser.
-You can do that by clicking on the button Open in Browser, which you can find above the blue navigation bar and the shinyApp will pop up in a new browser tab/window.
+can find above the blue navigation bar and the shinyApp will pop up in a

 Next, upload your peptides.txt file.
 This is the file that contains your peptide-level intensities.
 For a MaxQuant search [6], this peptides.txt file can be found by default in the “path_to_raw_files/combined/txt/” folder from the MaxQuant output, with “path_to_raw_files” the folder where raw files were saved.
 In this tutorial, we will use a MaxQuant peptides file from MaxQuant that can be found on the pdaData repository.